haoxiangsnr/spiking-fullsubnet/README.md

 ## Environment Setup

-We really like [uv](https://docs.astral.sh/uv/) and recommend using it as your package manager.
-But feel free to use whichever you prefer.
+We really like [uv](https://docs.astral.sh/uv/) and recommend using it as your package manager, but feel free to use whichever you prefer.

 > [!TIP]
 > uv is significantly faster (10~100x) than pip and handles dependency resolution more reliably.